-The course will start on 23 February 2022 and then there will follow a lecture each Wednesday until 1 June 2022, when it finishes.
+The course will start on Wednesday 22 February 2023 and then there will follow a lecture each Wednesday until 31 May 2023, when it finishes.
 Lectures and student Seminars will follow the schedule presented in Table 1.
+In case this preliminary schedule will not hold, efforts will be made to hold lectures and student presentation sessions during 2 days during the following week in order to be able to finish the course at the latest 31 May.